IAmBullsaw/Maybe/README.md

      unlocked.update!
      newCoolDialogueOption() if unlocked.true?

-If you want to see this in action, I've added a smaller function to maybeTest.rb
+If you want to see this in action, I've added a smaller function to maybeTest.rb.
+To test it out, open up irb and load maybeTest.rb then run the command:

+     exampleOfUse

+It will be alright.
+Just talk to the retarded AI.

 Other ideas that come to mind: Just make some unnessecairy code.
 It's fun!